 An introduction to the major religions of the world, designed especially for honors students.
 Careful readings of primary texts will be emphasized.
-Admission to the Community of Scholars program, a 3.3 or higher GPA, or permission of instructor is required.
+Admission to the Honors Institute, a 3.3 or higher GPA, or permission of instructor is required.
 Gordon Rule applies.